Microwave Eggs “Fried Egg”

 Our Microwave Eggs Recipe for breakfast will change your life.
 It’s quick, easy and delicious like a healthy “fried egg”.
 Masking eggs in microwave is definitely game changer, especially on busy mornings when you’re needing a quick breakfast.

 Eggs in Microwave Recipe

 It’s hard to believe it.
 Can you microwave eggs?
 Yes you can!
 It’s a game changer to cook one or two eggs in the microwave for a quick and easy breakfast.
 It literally takes about 2 minutes for a single egg, depending on your preferred texture.
 And just another minute or so for a two egg breakfast.
 It tastes like a nice “fried egg” without the fat.
 It’s definitely a healthy way to have an keto or low carb breakfast, fast!

 - Decide if you’re going to start with 1 egg or 2 eggs.
 Start with the base timing we recommended then add increments of about 15 seconds to reach your preferred texture.
 They cook so quick in the microwave, every 5 or so seconds makes a difference.
 After a couple times you’ll quickly be able to find the timing that works great for your microwave and liking.

 - Cooking 2 eggs: both eggs might not cook at the same texture, but they will be very close.
 We found that there’s always one egg that cooked a little less.
 It might be because both eggs have a different exposure of heat in the bowl and one will usually cook a little firmer than the other.
 But if you’re wanting 2 eggs to be the exact same texture, we recommend cooking the 2 eggs separately.
 Here’s some more interesting info about eggs.

-- All recipe details are in the recipe box below.
+- All eggs in microwave recipe details are in the recipe box below.

 Microwave “Fried Eggs” Breakfast